You can install via npm:

 The specialized functions can be grouped according to another criterion:

-object which is the modal dialog that was
+Those that return the jQuery object which is the modal dialog that was

 created by the function, and report their results through callbacks: